edgedb/easy-edgedb/README.md

 ## Being introspective

-- INTROSPECT

-The word `introspect` we just used to change the settings to get the type for every query is also its own keyword.
-Every type has the following fields that we can access: `name`, `properties`, `links` and `target`.
+The word `introspect` we just used in `\set introspect-types on` is also its own keyword: `INTROSPECT`.
+Every type has the following fields that we can access: `name`, `properties`, `links` and `target`, and `INTROSPECT` lets us see them.
 Let's give that a try and see what we get.
-We'll start with this on our `Ship` type, which is quite simple but has all four.
+We'll start with this on our `Ship` type, which is fairly small but has all four.
 Here are the properties and links of `Ship` again so we don't forget:

 ```
 type Ship {